Gusto-API/api.gusto.dev/docs/guides/Embedded Payroll Onboarding.md

 }
 ````

-After completing onboarding, the company will be reviewed by Gusto’s internal approval process which can take 1-2 business days.
-A company must be approved before it can process payroll.
+**After all the steps are completed, onboarding needs to be finalized.
+This can be done using the Onboarding Form or via API call to [Finish company onboarding](https://docs.gusto.com/docs/api/b3A6MjU3Mjg5NTU-finish-company-onboarding)**.
+This will trigger the company's review by Gusto’s internal approval process which can take 1-2 business days. **A company must be approved before it can process payroll**.
 You can check the company’s approval status using our [Get a company endpoint](https://docs.gusto.com/docs/api/b3A6MTQ3MTExMTI-get-a-company) where `"company_status": "Approved"`.

+### Video Tutorial

+See the APIs and Onboarding Form in action via this [Loom tutorial](https://www.loom.com/share/85a3dfb5d1f64e1389a56cbb0ef4d37b).